-A lease is a contractual arrangement whereby one party makes payments to the owner of property, plant or equipment for the use of an asset over the time that the contract is legally binding, after which time both parties will make an arrangement of how to return, sell or dispose of the leased asset.
+A lease is a contractual arrangement whereby one party pays consideration to the owner of property, plant or equipment for the use of an asset over the time that the contract is legally binding, after which time both parties will make an arrangement of how to return, sell or dispose of the leased asset.
 Leases are recognised if an arrangement conveys the right to use an asset, regardless of whether such a right is explicitly specified, and the arrangement is dependent on the use of a specific asset.
+The Rusneftegaz Group utilises a single recognition and measurement approach for the majority of its leased property, plant and equipment, with exception for and leases of low-value assets and short-term lease contracts.
+Correspondingly, a lease liability is recognised when there is a contractual obligation to make lease payments to another party in exchange for consideration.
 A lease arrangement under which all the risks and benefits of ownership are transferred is classified as a finance lease, whereas, arrangements under which all the risks and benefits have not been transferred are classified as an operating lease.